KittyGiraudel/sass-guidelines/index.md

 [SCSS-lint](https://github.com/causes/scss-lint) is a tool to help you keep your SCSS files clean and readable.
 It is fully customisable and easy to integrate with your own tools.

 Fortunately, SCSS-lint recommendations are very similar to those described in this document.
-In order to configure SCSS-lint according to Sass Guidelines, may I recommend the following setup:
+In order to configure SCSS-lint according to Sass Guidelines, may I recommend the following setup (for SCSS-Lint v0.32.0):

 {% highlight yaml %}
-# For SCSS-Lint v0.32.0

 linters:

   BangFormat: